VuceticBranislav/era-modern/README.md

 <!-- Compiled release -->
 ### Compiled release

-If you prefer using compiled releases, please follow the steps outlined below:
+If you prefering to use compiled releases, please follow the steps outlined below:

-1. Download the latest [Release.zip](../../releases) file,
+1. Download the latest self extracting [Release package](../../releases),
 2. Before proceeding make sure to backup (Era.dll, Vfs.dll, Era.dbgmap and Vfs.dbgmap) files in your game folder,
-3. Unzip the Release.zip file to game folder and override files,
+3. Unpack the [Release package](../../releases) to game folder and override existing files,
-4. Start game.
+4. Play game.
 <p align="justify">
   Please note that it is always recommended to create a backup of your game files before making any changes to the game folder.
 This ensures that in case anything goes wrong during the installation